-The Office of Health Initiatives has two full-time VOICE Advocates on staff who can provide confidential, immediate, and ongoing support to a victim-survivor coping with an experience of sexual violence.
-Support includes information about reporting options, regardless of when or where the violence occurred, facilitation of accommodations, and connecting victim-survivors with resources if they are struggling with classes, relationships, or other effects of their experience.
-In addition, VOICE provides information, educational programs, referrals, and support for sexual assault, rape, dating or domestic violence, sexual harassment, stalking, and related issues. healthinitiatives. gatech.edu/well-being/voice
+The Wellness Empowerment Center has VOICE Advocates on staff who can provide confidential, immediate, and ongoing support to a victim-survivor coping with an experience of sexual violence.
+Support includes information about reporting options, regardless of when or where the violence occurred; facilitation of academic, housing, and other accommodations; and connecting victim-survivors with resources if they are struggling with classes, relationships, or other effects of their experience.
+In addition, VOICE provides information, educational programs, referrals, and support for sexual assault, rape, dating or domestic violence, sexual harassment, stalking, and related issues.

-Georgia Tech Police Department (GTPD) 404.894.2500
+Georgia Tech Police Department

 GTPD officers are trained to help ensure the well-being of victims, provide transportation to Grady Hospital for treatment, and support the investigation and prosecution of cases.
-Several members of GTPD are involved with the Sexual Violence Prevention Alliance on campus.

-Office of the AVP for Student Engagement and Well-Being and Dean of Students
+Office of the Associate Vice President for Student Life and Dean of Students

-The Office of the AVP for Student Engagement and Well-Being and Dean of Students can serve as an advocate for students in reporting incidents of sexual violence and provide resources and referrals for victims.
-It also enforces Institute judicial actions in response to sexual violence through the Office of Student Integrity.
+The Office of the Associate Vice President for Student Life and Dean of Students can serve as an advocate for students in reporting incidents of sexual violence and provide resources and referrals for victims.
+It also enforces Institute disciplinary actions in response to sexual violence through the Office of Student Integrity.